ThiraTheNerd/PitchTube/README.md

 # Prerequisites

-To work with PITCHRANKR App you need to have some few prerequisites.
+To work with Pitchtube App you need to have some few prerequisites.

 - Python3.8